 A few weeks pass, before I take out Mary Oliver’s book House of Light again.
 One evening before going to the studio, I pick up the book and open it randomly, trying to decide whether or not to bring it with me.
 The poem it flips open to I hadn’t seen before:

-It turns out Mary Oliver was poet-in-residence at Bucknell University in 1985-86.
+I learned later that Mary Oliver was poet-in-residence at Bucknell University in 1985-86.